650-626-Great Vocals

 Writer/Composer: Peter Allen / Carole Bayer Sager (1978)

 This American singer / songwriter / actress has enjoyed a career spanning more than 50 years.
-She was one of the most popular female vocalists in the 1970 / 1980s, and her powerful and stellar delivery of this award-winning song, plus many others, have allowed her to garner many hits in the traditional Pop / Soft Rock / Blue-eyed Soul and Jazz genres.
+She was one of the most popular female vocalists in the 1970 / 1980s, and her powerful and stellar delivery of this award-winning song, plus many others, have allowed her to garner many hits in the traditional Pop / Soft Rock / Blues-eyed Soul and Jazz genres.
 She was known for her dynamic, vibrant, full throttled, mezzo soprano voice, able to belt it out without resorting to stage histrionics or vocal gymnastics.
+Other hits include, You Should See How She Talks About You, Through the Eyes of Love and Midnight Blue.
 She conveys maximum feelings here…Simply Phenomenal!

 640. JUST ONE LOOK (1963)